Parritz/NativeSpaceElves/README.md

 # Native Space Elves on Jetbikes
-A native C++ port for Space Elves on Jetbikes that'll run on Windows, Linux, and eventually there will be a port for N64.
-Still WIP.
+A native C++ port for Space Elves on Jetbikes that'll run on Windows, Linux, and maybe some other platforms.
+Still heavily WIP.

 ## Building on Windows
 Prerequisites:
 - cmake

-Command to compile: `mkdir build && cd build && cmake ..`
+It's recommended to use Visual Studio to build for Windows.

+## Building on Linux

+WIP